Kopselek/Kopselek/README.md

 ### Hello there, Im [Konrad Kacperek (Kopselek)](https://github.com/Kopselek)

-I am passionate about Python and Java currently expanding my knowledge in devops field through practical studying Docker and Azure.
+I am passionate about Python and Java, currently expanding my knowledge in devops field through practical studying Docker and Azure.

 How to reach me: